2lambda123/FRA/README.md

 or directly via e-mail: karol.nienaltowski a t gmail.com.

 # Licence
  FRA is released under the GNU licence and is freely available.
-A comprehensive documentation is available in directory [`Manual.pdf`](https://github.com/sysbiosig/SLEMI/blob/master/Manual.pdf).
+The documentation is available in directory [`Manual.pdf`](https://github.com/sysbiosig/FRA/blob/master/Manual.pdf).